Skip to main content

 It can be useful to test a filter by first using the desired filter in a sow command and making sure the records returned match what is expected.
 If that is successful, then it is safe to use the filter for a sow_delete.
 Once records are deleted from the SOW, they are not recoverable.

-Common Options - sow_delete
+Common Options - spark sow_delete

 AMPS server to connect to.